Border Collie FAQs

 It’s the smarts that really stand this mixed breed out, though.

-Labradors and Collies are both fiercely intelligent, so it’s no surprise to learn that American Psychological Association’s research has them as demonstrating the same mental aptitude as two and a half year-old children.
+Labradors and Collies are both fiercely intelligent.
+So, it’s no surprise to learn that American Psychological Association’s research found that they show the same mental aptitude as two and a half year-old children.

-Luckily for Border Collie Lab Mixes, both original breeds are known to be very healthy anyway.
+Luckily for Borador dogs, both original breeds are known to be very healthy anyway.

 So there’s little to be overly concerned with on this front.